 The previous year they had come resoundingly last in the few head races they had entered.
 I had been told that they had never won a race.
 “Hard to get any worse”, friends joked.
 “Room for improvement”, I thought.

 From this modest start came a string of minor wins, progressively more impressive.
 Self confidence began to grow.
-We eventually won a division for fours in the National Schools Head, and then after a decade of struggling with paperwork I was able to hand over the admin to the efficient Gerald Elphicke; then as I left, I managed to get the wonderful Nick Wilde appointed to the head coaching role.
+We eventually won a division for fours in the National Schools Head, and then these pupils formed the basis of our first really good eight, winning men’s eights at Kingston Regatta in 2007, beating some really good crews on the way to the final.
+Then after a decade of struggling with paperwork I was able to hand over the admin to the efficient Gerald Elphicke; then as I left, I managed to get the wonderful Nick Wilde appointed to the head coaching role.
 I had help from Richard Adams, a parent-governor, and Jackie Darling who worked in the school Administration and helped with the membership and paperwork.

-The last school squad I coached went on to win the 1st eights at the 2016 National Schools Regatta … congratulations to Gerald and Nick, and everyone else involved!
-Beating Eton and Hampton in J16 Championship 8’s in the Schools Head two years earlier was particularly satisfying result as we were in a used boat bought off a girl’s school (yes, it was a really good boat, but this sounds good!).
-Three of the nine in this formidable crew have already been to Bergerac and have done some useful training as well as helping in the garden.
-I expect to see them join their university crews before long.
-And I hope the others soon follow for some more sculling and training and cycling in this wonderful part of France!
+The last school squad I coached went on to win the 1st eights at the 2016 National Schools Regatta, the Child Beale Cup, to become the first state-school to win this … congratulations to Gerald and Nick, and everyone else involved!
+Beating Eton and Hampton in J16 Championship 8’s in the Schools Head two years earlier was particularly satisfying result as we were in a used boat bought off a girl’s school (yes, it was a really really good boat, but this (“bought second hand off a girls’ school”) sounds really good when you think of Eton and Hampton budgets!).
+Five of the nine in this formidable crew have been to Bergerac now and have done some useful training as well as helping in the garden.
+And I hope the others follow at some point for some more sculling and training and cycling in this wonderful part of France!